Red Wine Tri Tip Marinade

 Combine red wine (Cab, Zin, or Syrah), soy sauce, olive oil, minced garlic, Dijon mustard, fresh rosemary, and cracked pepper in a bowl or zip-lock bag.

-Use a wine you'd actually drink.
-Cooking wine is garbage - it's full of salt and has no flavor worth transferring to the meat.
+Use a wine you’d actually drink.
+Cooking wine is garbage.
+It’s full of salt and has no flavor worth transferring to the meat.
 A $10 Cab from the Central Coast is perfect.

 - 2